saransh-kaushik/AI-for-Bharat-Hackathon/design.md

 ## Overview

-The Educational AI Platform is a TypeScript-based web application that provides multi-modal AI-powered learning experiences.
+The KNOVA is a TypeScript-based web application that provides multi-modal AI-powered learning experiences.
 The system integrates Azure OpenAI for language processing, PineconeDB for vector storage, and Azure Voice Live for speech capabilities.
 The architecture follows a modular design with clear separation between frontend interfaces, backend services, and external integrations.

 ## Architecture